 Marketing automation is drawing a straight line from anyone finding out about your brand to becoming a loyal customer who won’t shut up about how great you are.

 If you look at your customers as a group, this line can never be straight.
-It will branch out into Djingiskhan’s family tree, trying to accommodate all the variables.

 You can only draw a straight line between one specific customer and one specific purchase.
 And the only way to do that if you have more customers than you can count on one hand, is with marketing automation.